saucelabs/sauce-docs/docs/basics/data-center-endpoints/aust-early-access.md

 :::

 ### Supported Browsers and Features
-Currently, Sauce Labs does not support MacOS or mobile testing for the APAC region.
+Currently, Sauce Labs does not support macOS or mobile testing for the APAC region.
 To access the full functionality, use the US West region.

 The APAC region currently supports all popular versions of Chrome, Firefox, and Edge.
-Support of Safari is TBD, based on the future support of MacOS (above).
+Support of Safari is TBD, based on the future support of macOS (above).

 ## Getting Help and Providing Feedback